jjkee/HW2-jjkee/hw2.md

 ### Construct multiplication matrix

-For each probe found in previous step, we need to first calculate the log fold change between each subject's paired mock and poly-IC samples.
+For each probe found in the previous step, we need to calculate the log fold change between each subject's paired mock and poly-IC samples.

 From the paper: